Measuring Propagation Speed of Coulomb Fields: Measurements and data base

 \subsection{Timing measurements}

-Our 200 psec/chn SCA provides timing for detector outputs, so that it is possible to detect both longitudinal and transvese position-time correlations.
-As a reminder we stress again that, in the hypothesis of stationary constant speed motion, no time difference is expected as a funtion of transverse distance, while different longitudinal positions should exhibit delays consistent with particles travelling at $\gamma\approx$ 1000.
+Our 200 psec/chn SCA provides timing for detector outputs, so that it is possible to detect both longitudinal and transverse position-time correlations.
+As a reminder we stress again that, in the hypothesis of stationary constant speed motion, no time difference is expected as a function of transverse distance, while different longitudinal positions should exhibit delays consistent with particles traveling at $\gamma\approx$ 1000.

-Also in this case, we will have to rescale the errors yielded by standard procedures extracting central values from quasi gaussian distributions; in this case we impose that, by symmetry, the time difference between A5 and A6 be independent from the transverse distance between detector and nominal beam line.
+Also in this case, we will have to rescale the errors yielded by standard procedures extracting central values from quasi Gaussian distributions; in this case we impose that, by symmetry, the time difference between A5 and A6 be independent from the transverse distance between detector and nominal beam line.
 We then duplicate the procedure described in the previous section requiring that time difference between A5 and A6 for each run all come from a common value.

 The upper graph of fig \ref{fig13} shows the time difference relative to 172 cm longitudinal distance data.
 The amount of rescaling, in this case, is about a factor of 10 and the overall resolution on time difference measurements is of the order of 50 psec.